Connect with us

 We understand that one of the victims of the incident at Westgate Mall in Nairobi was Ross Langdon.

-He also acted as a consultant on Volcanoes other lodges in Uganda and Rwanda on an ad-hoc basis until his untimely death.
+Ross also acted as a consultant on Volcanoes other lodges in Uganda and Rwanda on an ad-hoc basis until his untimely death.
 He has left a distinctive legacy of his creativity in different ways within each property and has been an important contributor to the Volcanoes design journey in recent years.

-Working in partnership with the Volcanoes team he gave Kyambura Gorge lodge a contemporary modern twist.
-Drawing inspiration from ‘every day’ Africa, it celebrates the abundance, vibrancy and resourcefulness of found or discarded objects in a way not originally intended.
-This 'up-cycling' is a hallmark of the design of the lodge and it received recognition from different bodies – a testament to Ross’ inspirational vision.
+Working in partnership with the Volcanoes team, Ross gave Kyambura Gorge lodge a contemporary modern twist.
+Drawing inspiration from 'everyday' Africa, the lodge celebrates the abundance, vibrancy and resourcefulness of found or discarded objects in a way not originally intended.
+This 'up-cycling' is a hallmark of the design of the lodge and received recognition from different bodies – a testament to Ross’ inspirational vision.

 Founder, Volcanoes Safaris

-Tuesday 24 September
+Tuesday 24 September 2013